MicrosoftDocs/sdk-api/sdk-api-src/content/rtworkq/nf-rtworkq-rtwqunregisterplatformevents.md

 # RtwqUnregisterPlatformEvents function

 ## -description

 Unregisters a listener event from the callback platform.

 ## -parameters

 ### -param platformEvents

 Pointer to the <a href="https://docs.microsoft.com/windows/desktop/api/rtworkq/nn-rtworkq-irtwqplatformevents">IRtwqPlatformEvents</a>  object which provides the events.

 ## -returns

 If this function succeeds, it returns <b xmlns:loc="http://microsoft.com/wdcml/l10n">S_OK</b>.
-Otherwise, it returns an <b xmlns:loc="http://microsoft.com/wdcml/l10n">HRESULT</b> error code.
+Otherwise, it returns an <b>HRESULT</b> error code.

 ## -remarks

-The app should use the same pointer that was passed to <a href="base.rtwqregisterplatformextension">RtwqRegisterPlatformExtension</a>.
+The app should use the same pointer that was passed to <a href="/windows/win32/api/rtworkq/nf-rtworkq-rtwqregisterplatformevents">RtwqRegisterPlatformEvents</a>.